tomjoht/tomjoht.github.io/_posts/2022/3/2022-03-13-trends-to-follow-or-forget-scrum.md

 {: .tip}
 Partially allocated resources like tech writers should understand the mechanics of scrum to better plug in with engineering teams, but they shouldn't expect to participate as full-fledged members of these same engineering scrum teams.

+## Next post

+Continue to the next post in this series: [Marcom and techcomm](/trends/trends-to-follow-or-forget-techcomm-and-marcom.html).